Dener-Fernandes/Compass-Desafio01/README.md

   (UserRepositoryInMemory).
 In the repository, an instance of the class User is created and the values received from the controller are set to it, then the instance is pushed into an array.
 In the end, the instance created is returned to the controller, that will return it as response.
-If an error occurs during this process, an error message will be sent back warning that was not possible to sign up..
+If an error occurs during this process, an error message will be sent back warning that was not possible to sign up.
 </p>

 <p>